mdn/content/files/en-us/web/css/specificity/index.md

 If the above selectors all target the same input, the input will be red, as the first declaration has the highest value in the _ID_ column.

-The last selector has four type components.
-While it has the highest integer value, no matter how many type components are included, even if there were 150, type components never have precedence over a class selectors.
-The column values are compared starting from the left and moving right when column values are equal.
+The last selector has four _TYPE_ components.
+While it has the highest integer value, no matter how many elements and pseudo-elements are included, even if there were 150, TYPE components never have precedence over _CLASS_ components.
+The column values are compared starting from left to right when column values are equal.

 If we convert the id selector to an attribute selector, the first two selectors have the same specificity: